KhAlamdar11/khalamdar11.github.io/index.md

 ## About Me

-I am a recent graduate with a Master's in [Intelligent Field Robotic Systems (IFRoS)](https://ifrosmaster.org/) from the Erasmus Mundus program.
-My academic journey culminated in a master's thesis at the [Laboratory for Robotics and Intelligent Control Systems (LARICS)](https://larics.fer.hr/) at the University of Zagreb, where I focused on connectivity maintenance of ad-hoc UAV networks for multi-robot missions.
+I am a researcher at the [Laboratory for Robotics and Intelligent Control Systems (LARICS)](https://larics.fer.hr/), FER, at the University of Zagreb, focusing on multi-robot systems for search and rescue missions.
+Last summer, I graduated with a Master's in [Intelligent Field Robotic Systems (IFRoS)](https://ifrosmaster.org/) from the Erasmus Mundus program.
+My academic journey culminated in a master's thesis also at [LARICS](https://larics.fer.hr/), where I focused on connectivity maintenance of ad-hoc UAV networks for multi-robot missions.

 I hold an undergraduate degree in Electrical Engineering, with a focus on robotics and computer vision, from [Habib University](https://habib.edu.pk/) in 2022.